Middle School World Languages

 Spanish

-Spanish Level A: Señora Rios (Period A) and Señor Saccone (Period C)
+Spanish Level A: Señora Rivas (Period G)

-Accelerated Spanish Level D - Señor Bernuy (Period D)
+Accelerated Spanish Level D - Señora Nappi (Period C)

 A premier PK3 - Grade 12 independent, coeducational day school with campuses in North Palm Beach and Palm Beach Gardens.
 Since 1960, The Benjamin School has provided a challenging college preparatory education to a diverse student body in a structured, nurturing community environment.